Mohamed-Reda-Arsalane/Chess-App-DBWS-project-/README.md

 # Chess App (Databases and Web Services Project):
-This project is a Chess web application to learn openings and play games against bots.
+This project is a Chess web application to learn openings and play games against bots.<br/>
 Link: https://group-19-chess-app.herokuapp.com/<br/>
 ## Deploy the application locally
 ### Git